 23.2.1.
 SVD Track Finding#

-The VXDTF2 is the SVD standalone pattern recognition algorithm.
+The VXDTF2 is the standalone pattern recognition algorithm for both of the silicon detectors.
+It is capable of doing full 6 layer tracking (SVD+PXD).
+Though in the current tracking chain PXD hits are treated separately thus the VXDTF2 is used for SVD track finding only.
 In this page there is a brief description of the logic behind this pattern recognition algorithm.

 Reduction of the combinatorial burden with the SectorMaps#

-The goal extract track patterns from a huge number of possible combinations of space points (3D hits) in the 4 SVD layers.
-The logic behind the reduction of the number of combinations is the following: divide the sensors into sectors (NxM) combine SpacePoints belonging to friend-sectors only, two sectors are friend if they are directly connected by a track reject background SpacePoints using dedicated filters
+The goal is to extract track patterns from a huge number of possible combinations of space points (3D hits) in the 4 SVD layers.
+The logic behind the reduction of the number of combinations is the following: divide the sensors into sectors (NxM).
+Only combine SpacePoints belonging to friend-sectors, where two sectors are defined as friend if they are directly connected by a track.
+Background SpacePoints are rejected using dedicated filters which use simple geometric relations between sectors and hit time information.

 ../../../_images/friends.png